Information for applicants

 Insurance

-The Terms and Conditions for this program specify that an organization must have insurance coverage that complies with the City’s Insurance Service requirements.
+The Terms and Conditions of Cultural Funding Support Unit programs specify that a recipient must have insurance coverage that complies with the City’s Insurance service requirements.

 Cultural funding results